 - Malware Detection

-Nowadays there is malware which is SSL-based and can completely go undetected by servers.
+Nowadays there is malware that is SSL-based and can completely go undetected by servers.
 They can easily misuse a host or a number of hosts.
 SSL/TLS decryption can easily help you detect this type of malware.

 - DLP or Data Loss Prevention